 Event Details

-BACK FOR 2025: We’re stoked to announce that this year’s event returns to our original home at Camp Trapezium in Amherst, VA!
-There’s something special about rolling out of town, exploring beautiful stretches of the George Washington National Forest, and returning to Amherst after an epic day on the bike.
-This location delivers everything we love about this event: a mix of challenge and celebration, community and competition.
+We’re stoked to announce that this year’s event returns to our original home at Camp Trapezium in Amherst, VA!
+There’s something special about rolling out of town, exploring the rugged beauty of the George Washington National Forest, and finishing the day at a venue that delivers the perfect mix of challenge, celebration, community, and competition.

 Key Features

-This isn’t about finish lines—it's about friendship, challenge, and riding hard if you feel like it.
-Push yourself or ride social—your day, your pace.
+This isn’t about finish lines—it’s about friendship, challenge, and riding hard if you feel like it.
+Whether you're chasing segments or just soaking up the views, this ride is all about your day, your pace.

-Routes will be clearly marked with signage, but we strongly recommend uploading GPS files for added confidence and navigation.
+All routes will be clearly marked with signage, but we strongly recommend uploading GPS files to your bike computer or phone for added confidence and smoother navigation—especially on the remote backroads.

 Weekend Festivities

-Start your weekend off right with check-in, live music, food trucks (available for purchase), and good times with fellow riders.
+Start your weekend off right with rider check-in, live music, food trucks (available for purchase), and good times with fellow riders under the stars at Camp Trapezium.

-Three well-stocked rest stops will keep you fueled and hydrated along the route.
+Three well-stocked rest stops will keep you fueled and hydrated across the routes.
+Big Buffalo riders: plan for extended gaps and carry what you need between aid stations.

 Need a hand?
-A SAG vehicle will be on course to assist as needed.
+A SAG vehicle will be on course to assist with mechanicals or pickups if needed.

-Celebrate your ride with a delicious post-race meal, a beer on us, and some sweet commemorative swag.
-Kick back and enjoy the scene at Camp Trapezium!
+If you select the All-In Option, your entry includes a hearty post-ride meal, a beer on us, and some commemorative swag.
+Kick back, swap stories, and enjoy the festive vibe at Camp Trapezium.

 Camping & Lodging